Trump tells NRA: ‘You have a true friend’ in White House

 The political landscape has changed dramatically with a president now in the White House friendly to the gun industry and gun rights.
 But Michalowski said it’s premature to get complacent with gun sales having tapered off since the election and “there’s always a group out there that opposes the Second Amendment and what it stands for.”

-After addressing NRA members, Trump is scheduled to attend a private fundraiser for Republican congressional candidate Karen Handel.
-It’s the president’s first such endeavour for a congressional hopeful since taking office and confirmation that the GOP sees Georgia’s 6th Congressional District runoff as a barometer of the 2018 midterm elections.
+Trump attendance at the private fundraiser for Handel is his first such endeavour for a congressional hopeful since he took office and confirmation that the GOP sees Georgia’s 6th Congressional District runoff as a barometer of the 2018 midterm elections.

-The affluent, well-educated district has been in Republican hands since 1979 — when the future House Speaker Newt Gingrich took office — and it still covers the usually conservative northern suburbs of Atlanta.
-But an upstart Democrat, 30-year-old Jon Ossoff, used an anti-Trump wave to raise more than $8 million ahead of an April 18, multiparty primary and nearly won the seat outright, finishing almost 30 points ahead of Handel, the top Republican vote-getter.
+The affluent, well-educated district has been in Republican hands since 1979 – when voters put the future House Speaker Newt Gingrich to the seat – and it still covers the usually conservative northern suburbs of Atlanta.
+But an upstart Democrat, 30-year-old Jon Ossoff, used an anti-Trump wave to raise more than $8-million ahead of an April 18, multiparty primary and nearly won the seat outright, finishing almost 30 points ahead of Handel, the top Republican vote-getter.

 Handel largely avoided mentioning Trump during the primary campaign, a nod to his struggles in November, when he barely won a district that usually gives GOP presidential nominees more than 60 per cent of the vote.